retaildevcrews/caf-terraform-landingzones-starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/01-terraform.md

 Identify the attributes in the resources that are more commonly customized, i.e., region, name, numbers, into additional Terraform variable files to allow users to define and manage the values in a central location.
 Can possibly extend and repurpose the existing `resource_group.tfvars` file to keep all the variables in one place, depending on the number and types of variables.

+3. Improve troubleshooting experience for the script

+The commands in the provisioning script run in a sequential order and have dependency on each other.
+The output of one command is provided as an input to the next command, e.g.: create a Service Principal before running the Terraform read the cluster name from the Terraform remote state before adding an AAD group to it.
+Currently the commands are listed as is and the error messages are not always consistent and useful.
+We can add custom check (if-else conditons for examples) to explicitly call out the dependency and the missing values.

 # Links
 [CAF Terraform provider](https://registry.terraform.io/modules/aztfmod/caf/azurerm/latest)